polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 The only issue is we have to have two snapshots, one for the pages and one for the namespaces.

+## Secure Permissions Changes via ChangeBlockPermission Cloud Function

+All permissions changes are mediated by the ```ChangeBlockPermission``` cloud function.

+This validates all changes so that the users can't do anything like privilege escalation and that we have a log recording all permissions changes.

+This also mutates ```user_block_permission``` for the user so that they have the right values there which the user can't actually mutate directly because it belongs to other users.

 # Schema

 This is a minimal and proposed schema.
 There might be other fields in the future like a photoURL, etc